sendwyre/Hackathon-Resource/README.md

 ```
 There's various states that a transaction goes through, and you can always use the transferId.
 Mine is `TF-LJZA3RXC6UA`.
 Another neat thing for people is our "UPS Tracker" - Watch the transfer or share it with others, etc...
 Have a look at mine [here](https://www.testwyre.com/track/TF-LJZA3RXC6UA).

-# Get Support From Our Team
+# 💡Get Support From Our Team💡

 * 📟 Intercom - Https://www.sendwyre.com